IMAP-Science-Operations-Center/imap_processing/docs/source/data-access-api/index.rst

             pip install --upgrade certifi

 #.
-Install system certificates -- Depending on the Python version you installed the program with the command will look something like this:
+Install system certificates -- Depending on the Python version you installed the program with, the command will look something like this:

     .. code-block:: bash